 If you’re in charge of recruitment within an organization or as an external consultant, you’ve no doubt heard of applicant tracking systems (ATS).
 But, as you’re here, perhaps you’re not 100% sure how they work.

 In this article, we’ll take you through how applicant tracking systems work and can help you at each stage of the recruitment process.

 At their core, ATSs are designed to help recruiters manage candidates from initial outreach through to final interview and (hopefully) an accepted offer.
 Depending on the application, they can also assist with posting job listings, headhunting, parsing and evaluating candidates, interviewing, and making offers.

 The core of any ATS is a database that stores the candidate details.
-The programme will process a resume or application and then present that to you in a easy to navigate and leverage interface.
+The program will process a resume or application and then present that to you in an easy-to-navigate interface.
 No more spreadsheets!